January 27, 2025

 Coinciding with the peak of the Great Migration inland, July is easily the best month for a Tanzania safari and Zanzibar beach break combo.
 The temperatures are warm, skies clear and ocean conditions ideal for swimming and snorkeling.
 The slightly cooler temperatures are perfect for exploring Stone Town, whilst still plenty enjoyable enough for you to work on your tan.

-Although it’s an archipelago more than ~20 miles (35km) off the coast of the African mainland, Zanzibar isn’t that difficult to get to.
+Although it’s an archipelago more than ~20 miles (35km) off the coast of the African mainland, Zanzibar isn’t thaaaat difficult to get to.
 You’ve got two main options:

 If you’re spending the first part of your Tanzania trip spotting lions and rhinos in the Serengeti, then you’ll be glad to know that travel to Zanzibar is also possible via domestic airlines including Precision Air, Air Tanzania and ZanAir, with flights from Dar es Salaam, Kilimanjaro and the safari hotspot of Arusha.

 Ps.
 You might want to get your yellow fever shot as a precaution.
 The mosquitoes aren’t bad on the island but it’s apparently a requirement in order to get your visa to Tanzania.
-I say apparently because no one ever checked for my vaccine but it’s probably still smart to get before leaving the states (or wherever you’re from).
+Which is kinda ironic because no one ever checked for my vaccine but it’s probably still smart to get before leaving the states (or wherever you’re from).

 If you’re already in mainland Tanzania then booking a ferry to Zanzibar can be cheaper, greener and more time-efficient.
 Ferries depart from Dar es Salaam daily, with a journey time of approximately 2 hours.
 Kilimanjaro Fast Ferries is one suggested operator, with ships arriving at the port in Stone Town.